lightlace/cpp-docs.de-de/docs/intrinsics/outdword.md

 #### <a name="parameters"></a>Parameter
  [in] `Port`
- Der Port, an die die Daten gesendet werden soll.
+ Der Port, der die Daten zu senden.

  [in] `Data`
  Die Doppelwort gesendet werden.